Multi-Level Hybrid Monte Carlo / Deterministic Methods for Particle Transport Problems: Numerical Results

 \subsection{Comparison of HQD and HSM Schemes}

-To analyze the accuracy of the HQD and HSM schemes (i.e. single-level methods), we use Test 1 and evaluate the relative error of numerical solutions in the $L_2$ norm given by

-The reference numerical solution $\phi^{ex}$ is computed by means of a deterministic transport method on a sequence of refined phase-space grids and Aitken extrapolation.
+To analyze the accuracy of the HQD and HSM schemes (i.e., single-level hybrid transport methods), we use Test 1 and evaluate the relative error of numerical solutions in the $L_2$ norm given by The reference numerical solution $\phi^{ex}$ is computed by means of a deterministic transport method on a sequence of refined phase-space grids and Aitken extrapolation \citep{Sidi_2003,dahlquist2008numerical, Ganapol2013}.
+Appendix \ref{sec:appendix_a} provides details on the generation and the numerically exact values of the reference numerical solution $\phi^{ex}$.

-The test is solved on uniform spatial grids with $\Delta x = 2^{-m}$, $m=2,\ldots,6$ and different numbers of particle histories $K = \{10^3, 10^4, 10^5 \}$.
-The results demonstrate effects of decrease in discretization error in approximation of low-order equations with refinement of spatial grids and reduction in statistical error with increase in the number of histories $K$.
+The test is solved on uniform spatial grids with $\Delta x = 2^{-m}$ cm, $m=2,\ldots,6$ and different numbers of particle histories $K = \{10^3, 10^4, 10^5 \}$.
+The results demonstrate the effects of a decrease in discretization error in the approximation of low-order equations with refinement of spatial grids and reduction in statistical error as the number of histories $K$ increases.

 Table \ref{tab:mc_hybrid_l2_errors} presents the mean relative error $\big< RE_{L_2}(\phi) \big>$ and the standard deviation of the mean relative error $\sigma_{\big< RE_{L_2}\big>}$ calculated for numerical solutions of 100 simulations.
-The HQD and HSM use different ensembles of particle histories in these calculations.
-The results show that the HSM method has a lower relative $L_2$ error than the HQD method for coarser cells.
-We note that for $K=10^5$ and $\Delta x = 2^{-4}$ the HQD solution has a significantly lower error than the HSM one.
-There is no significant difference in mean error for either method for (a) $\Delta x\le 2^{-3}$ and $K=10^3, 10^4$ and (b) $\Delta x\le 2^{-5}$ and $K=10^5$.
-No significant difference means that one cannot distinguish either method for more refined grids.
-This can be interpreted as the effects of discretization error are small relative to statistical noise for refined grids.
+100 simulations were chosen to ensure an approximately normal distribution of $RE_{L_2}$ errors, which was verified by examining the histogram of error norms, quantile-quantile (Q-Q) plots, and performing statistical tests for normality, i.e., Shapiro-Wilk, Anderson-Darling, and Kolmogorov-Smirnov.
+Results indicated that the error norms are normally distributed, validating the use of the mean and standard deviation in this analysis.
+The HQD and HSM use different collections of particle histories in these calculations.
+The results show that the HSM method has a lower relative $L_2$ error than the HQD method for $\Delta x \leq 2^{-3}$ cm.
+We note that for $K=10^5$ and $\Delta x = 2^{-4}$ cm, the HQD solution has a statistically significantly lower error than the HSM solution.
+There is no statistically significant difference in mean error for (a) $\Delta x\le 2^{-3}$ cm and $K=10^3, 10^4$ and (b) $\Delta x\le 2^{-5}$ cm and $K=10^5$.
+No statistically significant difference means one cannot distinguish between the two methods for more-refined grids.
+This indicates that the effects of discretization error are small relative to statistical noise on refined grids.